bobmonsour/faustotasca/src/pages/san-diego.md

 'Fausto at work<br>Our Lady of the Rosary Church')
 }}

-The well-known sculptor and close friend of Fausto, <a href="https://en.wikipedia.org/wiki/Carlo_Romanelli" target="_blank">Carlo Romanelli</a>, received the commission to sculpt states of the Sacred Heart and the Blessed Virgin.
+The well-known sculptor and close friend of Fausto, <a href="https://en.wikipedia.org/wiki/Carlo_Romanelli" target="_blank">Carlo Romanelli</a>, received the commission to sculpt statues of the Sacred Heart and the Blessed Virgin.
 Fausto painted both statues in a realistic style.
 The two statues still occupy niches to the left and right of the main altar.
-All the large paintings for Our Lady of the Rosary were completed in Fausto’s studio.
-The largest of the paintings, The Crucifixion and The Last Judgment, were painted on huge sheets of canvas.
-When they were complete, he transported them by train to San Diego, and installed them in the church.
-Fausto had perfected a special glue, suited to the dry climate of California, to apply the canvas to the stucco walls of the church.

 All the large paintings for Our Lady of the Rosary were completed in Fausto’s Los Angeles studio.
 The two murals, The Crucifixion and The Last Judgment, were painted on huge sheets of canvas.
 When all the paintings were complete, Fausto transported them by train from Los Angeles to San Diego, and installed them in the church using a special glue, suited to the dry climate of California, to apply the canvas to the stucco walls of the church.